The Power of Fiber

 Insoluble fibers are the components of fruits, vegetables and whole grains (like quinoa) that add weight to stool.
 These are the fibers you think of when looking to promote a healthy colon by increasing fiber intake to have regular bowel movements.

 Soluble fibers tend to be more viscous in nature than insoluble fibers (although not all soluble fibers are viscous).
-These viscous fibers help reduce blood cholesterol levels by soaking up bad cholesterol circulating in blood.
-Additionally, these fibers help buffer the release of glucose in blood after eating a meal.
-Soluble fibers can be found in fruits (blackberries), vegetables (potatoes with skin), nuts (peanuts), legumes (beans) and grains (barely, wheat germ and oatmeal).
+These viscous fibers help reduce blood cholesterol levels by binding to cholesterol circulating in the body and preventing its absorption.
+Additionally, these fibers slow down digestion which in turn slows down the release of glucose from the foods you eat-- thereby aiding in the management of blood sugar.

 What does research say about the benefits of fiber?